PrismRL/prism/_sources/making-a-roguelike/part9.rst.txt

 ------------

 We've created a ``Game`` class to maintain some global game state and now pass our player to the next level.
-In the next section, we'll start working on an inventory system, along with a few items.
+In the :doc:`next section <part10>`, we'll start working on an inventory system, along with a few items.